Get the newsletter.

 Yes, very.
 Ratatouille is a vegan side dish consisting entirely of fresh vegetables, olive oil, and herbs.

-Chunky, satisfying ratatouille tastes wonderful on its own, right from a bowl.
+Chunky, satisfying ratatouille made in a sheet pan tastes wonderful on its own, right from a bowl.
 But there are many ways to pair this late summer vegetable stew into a terrific meal.
 Here are some ideas:

 • Ratatouille tastes amazing in an omelet.
 Add a spoonful into some eggs, and voilà.